Petit-Lutin/Dachshund-snake-JavaScript/readme.md

 I wanted to make a small game based on the Snake from Nokia 3310.
 This tutorial using canvas with colored squares in JavaScript was my starting point : https://github.com/CodeExplainedRepo/Snake-JavaScript

-My goal is not to copy/paste the code of this tutorial : I want to replace the snake with a dachshund (sausage dog).
+My goal is not to copy/paste the code of this tutorial : I want to replace the snake with a dachshund (sausage dog), and use pixel art instead of colored squares.
-My first problem was to separate the head, the body (belly), and the tail, because I wanted that only the belly of the dog could grow.
+My first problem was to separate each part of the dog to display correct picture, because I wanted that only the belly of the dog could grow.

  ![my first ever pixel art, representing a dachshund](sprites/startingDogHorizontal.png)
 ## To do